 This website is an ongoing project to collect together in one place information about the coats of arms of local authorities in England and Wales both current and obsolete.
-Since the 2009 structural changes to local government in England (effective 1st April 2009) and the loss of some district/borough councils the arms of current authorities (county, county borough, borough, district, town and parish councils) are now organised on an area basis.
-The areas are either based on Government Office Regions or of my own creations.
+Since the 2009 structural changes to local government in England (effective 1st April 2009) and the loss of some district/borough councils the arms of current authorities (county, county borough, borough, district, town and parish councils) are now organised on a regional basis.
+The regions are largely based on Government Office Regions, except the South East Region has been split and the nothern areas of Lincolnshire are included in the East Midlands Region.
 The arms of obsolete authorities (county borough, urban and rural district councils) are sill organised by county, except Wales which is organised into three sections -pre 1974, 1974-1996 and current (post 1996).

 It should be noted that in England and Wales arms do not belong to territories or areas, but persons or corporate bodies.
 In the case of municipal government arms are granted to county, district and borough councils, as corporate bodies.
 When a county is described as obsolete, I refer to the county council, not the territory itself.
 All obsolete councils are listed under the administrative county they were in at the time of abolition.
 Where a county as a whole has been abolished, it is included in a seperate section.
 Where possible the blazon given is official i.e. as is given on the letters patent, however in some cases I have had to blazon arms myself, these are marked with an asterisk.

 In addition some entries also show an heraldic badge.
 These are part of the armorial bearings and is usually derived from the arms.
 It is however a seperate bearing in its own right and is never displayed in shield form nor intergrated with other emblems.
 In the case of local authorities as well as being used to mark property, stationery and appear on car pennants, it functions as a general community emblem.